Fishing Permits

 Pterocladia capillacea

-Bladder kelp Macrocystis pyrifera KBB 1 to 10
+Bladder kelp Macrocystis pyrifera KBB 1 to 10, excl 3G, 4G

 Brown kelp Ecklonia radiata ECK 1 to 10